iiegor/pantheon/README.md

 ## Run
 **Note:** You will need to have gulp globally installed, ``npm install --global gulp``

-First build the polymer elements, assets and other things by running:
+First build assets, elements and other things by running:
 ```sh
 gulp build [--dev] [--build] [--clean]
 ```